rgyani/system-design-examples/tinyurl.md

 3. Generating a random String for each URL, and/or appending Timestamp don't guarantee that the same input URL will give the same shortened URL and hence not being discussed here.

+### Zookeeper Leader Election
+* A simple way of doing leader election with ZooKeeper is to use the **SEQUENCE|EPHEMERAL** flags when creating znodes that represent "proposals" of clients.
+* The idea is to have a znode, say "/election", such that each znode creates a child znode "/election/{guid}-n_" with both flags SEQUENCE|EPHEMERAL.
+* With the sequence flag, ZooKeeper automatically appends a sequence number that is greater than anyone previously appended to a child of "/election".
+* The process that created the znode with the smallest appended sequence number is the leader.

 ### Cache

 Our service should be able to cache URLs that are frequently accessed, through a solution like Memcached